Symptothermie : la contraception naturelle est-elle vraiment fiable ?

 Do you want to join the adventure?

-Also find free content on his Tiktok Magic Ovaries and his YouTube channel Magic Ovaries [FR].
+You can also find free content on his TikTok Magic Ovaries and his YouTube channel Magic Ovaries [FR].

 Je regrette mais ce que vous écrivez: “contraception naturelle” on entend “contraception sans hormone”.
 Sous cette étiquette, on regroupe des moyens de contraception comme le préservatif, le stérilet au cuivre, le diaphragme et les méthodes d’observation du cycle entre autres.
 Non la contraception naturelle ne comprend ni le préservatif, ni le stérilet au cuivre ou aux hormones, ni le diaphragme, etc, seulement les méthodes basées sur la connaissance du cycle.